kyegomez/swarms/docs/swarms/models/custom_model.md

 - In-depth tutorials on object-oriented programming in Python.
 - Advanced NLP techniques and optimization strategies for language models.

-This guide provides the fundamental steps to create custom models using `AbstractLLM`.
+This guide provides the fundamental steps to create custom models using `BaseLLM`.
 For detailed implementation and advanced customization, it's essential to dive deeper into the specific functionalities and capabilities of the language model framework you are using.